ANURAG-PATHAK/Battery/README.md

 - **Lint & type-check:** execute `npm run lint` and `npm run build` before committing to ensure code quality.
 - **Reset database:** delete the SQLite file under `data/` then re-run migrations; useful between demo scenarios.
 - **Run CLI simulations:** `npm run simulate -- --scenario=mixed --persist` seeds deterministic data via the service layer.

+## End-to-End Local Demo (Smartcar + API)

+1. **Create Smartcar credentials:** from the Smartcar developer dashboard (or simulator), note the client ID, secret, and allowed redirect URI.
+2. **Populate `.env`:** set `SMARTCAR_CLIENT_ID`, `SMARTCAR_CLIENT_SECRET`, and `SMARTCAR_REDIRECT_URI` (use `http://localhost:3000/api/v1/smartcar/callback` while running locally).
+Leave the default scope list unless you added additional permissions in Smartcar.
+3. **Start the service:** run `npm run dev` and confirm the console logs indicate the server is listening.
+4. **Request a Connect URL:** execute `curl http://localhost:3000/api/v1/smartcar/connect` (optionally append `?state=demo`).
+Copy the `data.url` value from the response and open it in a browser to launch Smartcar Connect.
+5. **Complete OAuth:** log into the Smartcar simulator, approve the requested scopes, and allow the redirect back to the service.
+The callback responds with JSON summarizing the connected user, token expiry timestamps, and discovered vehicles.
+Tokens are persisted automatically in SQLite.
+6. **Pull vehicle telemetry:** run `npm run smartcar:import -- --dry-run` to confirm telemetry retrieval, then rerun without `--dry-run` to persist snapshots through the ingestion pipeline.
+The importer automatically uses the stored Smartcar tokens.
+7. **Inspect insights:** call `curl -H "x-api-key: ${API_KEY}" http://localhost:3000/api/v1/vehicles/<vehicleId>/insights` (replace `<vehicleId>` with an id returned by the callback or importer) to review scoring, alerts, and tips.
+8. **Explore live Smartcar data:** use the `/api/v1/smartcar/vehicles/:vehicleId/...` routes (documented below) to fetch battery, charge, odometer, engine, or location data on demand.

 ## API Usage